 it.
 Do not use it if the liquid is discolored or contains any lumps or large particles in it.
 Throw it away and get a new vial.
 Step 2: Using your thumb, flip the plastic cap off the STRENSIQ vial.

-Cham 2.
-Demous the langer have Step 3: Remove the larger bore needle (e.g., 25 G) from the package.
-Pick up the syringe and place the needle on the tip of the syringe.
-Push down and twist the needle onto the syringe until it is tight.
-Step 4: Hold the syringe with the needle pointing up and pull back the plunger until the top of the plunger reaches the line for your prescribed dose.
-Step 5: Pull the cap straight off of the needle.
-Do not touch the needle or let the needle touch any surface.
-Step 6: Hold the STRENSIQ vial firmly on a flat surface, then push the needle through the rubber stopper of the STRENSIQ vial.
-Step 7: Keeping the needle in the STRENSIQ vial, lift the vial and turn it upside down with the needle pointing toward the ceiling.
-Slowly push the plunger all the way in.
-Step 8: With the needle tip still in the liquid, slowly pull back the plunger until the top of the plunger reaches the line slightly past the line for your prescribed dose.
+lumps or large particles in it.
+Throw it away and get a new vial.
+Step 2: Using your thumb, flip the plastic cap off the STRENSIQ

+Throw it away and get a new vial.
+Step 2: Using your thumb, flip the plastic cap off the STRENSIQ

+vial.
+Step 2: Using your thumb, flip the plastic cap off the STRENSIQ

+vial.
+Step 2: Using your thumb, flip the plastic cap off the STRENSIQ

+plastic cap off the STRENSIQ

+vial.

+Step 3: Remove the larger bore

+needle (e.g., 25 G) from the

+package.
+Pick up the syringe

+and place the needle on the

+tip of the syringe.
+Push down

+and twist the needle onto

+the syringe until it is tight.

+Step 4: Hold the syringe with the

+needle pointing up and pull

+back the plunger until the

+top of the plunger reaches

+the line for your prescribed

+dose.

+Step 5: Pull the cap straight off of

+the needle.

+Do not touch the

+needle or let the

+needle touch any

+surface.

+surface.

+Step 6: Hold the STRENSIQ vial

+firmly on a flat surface, then

+push the needle through the

+rubber stopper of the

+STRENSIQ vial.

+Step 7: Keeping the needle in the

+STRENSIQ vial, lift the vial

+and turn it upside down with

+the needle pointing toward

+the ceiling.
+Slowly push the

+plunger all the way in.

+Step 8: With the needle tip still in

+the liquid, slowly pull back

+the plunger until the top of

+the plunger reaches the line

+slightly past the line for your

+- ''

+prescribed dose.
+Do not pull the needle out of the

+prescribed dose.
+Do not pull the needle out of the

+prescribed dose.
 Do not pull the needle out of the STRENSIQ vial.
+Slowly push

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top of the plunger reaches the

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top of the plunger reaches the line for your prescribed

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
 Slowly push the plunger up until the top of the plunger reaches the line for your prescribed dose.

-Check the syringe to make sure that you have the right dose.
+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top of the plunger reaches the line for your prescribed dose.
+Check the syringe to

+prescribed dose.
+Do not pull the needle out of the STRENSIQ vial.
+Slowly push the plunger up until the top of the plunger reaches the line for your prescribed dose.